 "How do we maintain and support our institutions in ways that don't produce problematic relationships like the one we've just addressed?," Trafford said.
 "We hope that the Whitney's leadership recognises the urgency of these questions, and seizes the opportunity presented to them by the Kanders controversy."

-Earlier this month, Yana Peel was forced to resign as CEO of London's Serpentine Gallery following criticism of her co-ownership of Israeli cybertech firm Novalpina Capital Group, which has been condemned by human rights group Amnesty International for producing spyware.
+Earlier this month, Yana Peel resigned as CEO of London's Serpentine Gallery following criticism of her links to investment firm Novalpina Capital Group, which is run by her husband and in which she has a small, passive investment.
+The firm is the majority owner of NSO Group Technologies, an Israeli company which has been condemned by human rights group Amnesty International for producing spyware.